Chris44442/de10nano/README.md

 You will also need:

 - The DE10-Nano board
+- 5V power cable
-- An SD card
+- Micro SD card with at least 1GB
-- Micro USB and Ethernet cable for communication, power cable
+- USB Mini-B cable for UART communication with the HPS
+- LAN cable for Ethernet communication with the HPS

 ## Files and Folders

-- **build**
-  Generated folder for the built artefacts e.g. bitstream files
+- **build** Generated folder for the built artefacts e.g. bitstream files

-- **doc**
-  Documentation materials
+- **doc** Documentation materials

-- **src**
-  Source code for building the design
+- **src** Source code for building the design

-- **sw**
-  Software examples that can be run on the HPS
+- **sw** Software examples that can be run on the HPS

-- **test**
-  Testbench files and scripts for simulation tests of the Firmware via QuestaSim
+- **test** Testbench files and scripts for simulation tests of the Firmware via QuestaSim

-- **util**
-  Utilities and hardware scripts, e.g. for programming the device
+- **util** Utilities and hardware scripts, e.g. for programming the device

-- **build.sh**
-  Bash script to build the design via Quartus
+- **build.sh** Bash script to build the design via Quartus

-- **readme.md**
-  This readme file
+- **readme.md** This readme file

 ## Build the FPGA Design and the HPS